rafaco/InAppDevTools/README.md

 ### Configuration <a name="configuration"/>
 You can configure our library behaviour at build time by using our gradle extension on your app module's build.gradle.
-Our plugin get affected by this configuration and values will remain after cleaning app's data.
+This configuration also affect our plugin behaviour and cleaning your app's data will restore to this values.
 ```gradle
 apply plugin: 'es.rafaco.inappdevtools'